Here are some frequently asked questions that professionals ask us. Please contact us if you would like more information.

 Q: How can I refer an individual I am working with to your service?

-A: If you work for a service who support victims/survivors of domestic violence and abuse such as Refuges, Domestic Violence and Abuse and Services, Sexual Violence and Abuse Services, the Police, Housing, Mental Health Teams, Housing, Substance Misuse Services, Social Care and so on you can refer people to our service.
+A: If you work for a service who support victims/survivors of domestic violence and abuse such as Refuges, Domestic Violence and Sexual Violence and Abuse Services, the Police, Housing, Mental Health Teams, Housing, Substance Misuse Services, Social Care and so on you can refer people to our service.
 A recent DASH Risk Assessment by the referrer must have been completed with the outcome being medium or high risk.

 To make a referral complete one of our referral forms and email it to us via the secure email address on the referral form.
 If you do not have access to secure email please make sure the form is password protected and send this separately.
 If you do not have a copy of our referral form please contact us.